BoidCMS/boidcms.github.io/developer/theme-basics.md

 ## Theme code example

 ### blog.php **(required)**
-To create a list of published posts, use the following template as a starting point.
+To create a **list of published posts**, use the following template as a starting point.

 ```php
 <?php global $App ?>